Freiling87/CCU/CCU/Scratchpad.md

 Complete
 ###			√	Untrustingest
 Complete
+##			C	Language
+###			H	Mute
+No interactions under any circumstances, even with Translator
+###			C	Polyglot
+Gain 2 languages on trait gain, and an additional one every two levels.
+If put on an NPC, those are randomly chosen.
+####			C	Polyglot as Speaker +
+Set as Upgrade for all Speaker traits
+Also gives 2 languages on upgrade, not just 1.
+This is for consistency and so that it's actually worth upgrading.
+####			C	Polyglot as Polyglot +
+This is an interesting pattern that might be mirrored in other meta-traits.
+If they generally represent knowledge, then turn all knowledge skills into meta-traits.
+E.g. Medical Professional is split up into competencies with various healing items that have unique bonuses rather than just a flat HP gain.
+####			C	Chance for Relationship Gain
+Chance to make someone Friendly if they speak that language and not English
+###			C	Telepathic (rename)
+Can talk to all languages, even Mutes, unless they have some anti-telepathy trait or something This could belong in a different category, since it has broad applications.
+###			√	Speaks Chthonic
+Complete
+###			√	Speaks ErSdtAdt
+Complete
+###			√	Speaks Foreign
+Complete
+###			√	Speaks High Goryllian
+Complete
+###			√	Speaks Werewelsh
+Complete
 ##		C	Loadout
 ###			C	CC Items Inclusion
 Any items added to the character in the CC will be included when spawned in a chunk.
 In vanilla, they are overridden by the chunk-defined inventory.